Photography Research Library

 The Library and Photothek of the Kunsthistorisches Institut in Florenz have been collaborating on the enhancement of a special collection of books devoted to the theory and history of photography and photographic archives.
-This Photography Reference Library is arranged in open shelves at the Via Modena Institute facility, in immediate neighborhood to the photographs.
+This Photography Research Library is arranged on open shelves at the Institute's building in Via Modena, in immediate neighborhood to the photographs.

-The Photography Reference Library includes literature published between the second quarter of the nineteenth century and the present day.
+The Photography Research Library includes literature published between the second quarter of the nineteenth century and the present day.
 Therefore, also rare and highly valuable nineteenth century books are available for consultation, and even ‘photography incunabula’ published immediately after the photographic method was first announced in 1839.
-The strength of the Photography Reference Library lies in its international, transdisciplinary character.
+The strength of the Photography Research Library lies in its international, transdisciplinary character.

-In addition to ongoing acquisitions, the Photography Reference Library could be expanded significantly in the past years thanks to the purchase of two private libraries of historians and photography experts.
-This was made possible by special grants from the Max Planck Society: the book collections of Timm Starl (about 5,200 volumes) and Diego Mormorio (about 3,400 volumes) were acquired respectively in 2017 and 2018.
-At present, about 10,000 volumes with the marking Ya are searchable in the Kubikat.
+In addition to ongoing acquisitions, the Photography Research Library could be expanded significantly in the past years thanks to the purchase of three private collections from the photography experts Timm Starl and Diego Mormorio, and the photographer Martin Salter.
+This was made possible by special grants from the Max Planck Society.
+Currently, the Photography Research Library holds over 11,000 books.

-→ For further details on the Photography Reference Library, see:
+→ For further details on the Photography Research Library, see:

 Margherita Naim: Photographs and Books as Research Objects.
 Enhancing and Expanding the Fotobibliothek of the Kunsthistorisches Institut in Florenz, in: Rivista di Studi di Fotografia, 13 (2022), pp. 188–201